-- The composition, the procedure and the criteria for the formation of the advisory committee (to whom the doctoral student submits the research proposal) are determined. - The composition, the procedure and the criteria for the formation of the examining committee (to whom the doctoral student defends his/her dissertation), are determined. - The duties of the supervisor-chairperson and the other members of the advisory committee towards the student are determined and include: - o regular meetings - reports per semester and feedback from supervisors
+- The composition, the procedure and the criteria for the formation of the advisory committee (to whom the doctoral student submits the research proposal) are determined. - The composition, the procedure and the criteria for the formation of the examining committee (to whom the doctoral student defends his/her dissertation), are determined. - The duties of the supervisor-chairperson and the other members of the advisory committee towards the student are determined and include: - o regular meetings - o reports per semester and feedback from supervisors

-- support for writing research papers
+- Support for writing research pape

+participation in conferences

-- o participation in conferences
+- participation in conferences

 - The number of doctoral students that each chairperson supervises at the same time are determined.